What is Urinating in His Bed?

 Why Urinating in His Bed Occurs in Dogs

-A dog may urinate in his own bed for three general reasons.
+A dog may urinate in his own bed for a few reasons.
 He might be stressed by a current or recent occurrence.
 There may be a problem with the dog’s urinary tract.
 Or there may be a deeper, more systemic issue.

 A dog may urinate in his own bed if he is experiencing stress, anxiety, fear of abandonment, or grief, such as for the passing of another dog in the family.
 Anxiety can be caused by changes in a dog’s physical environment, loud noises, such as the sound of fireworks, thunder, or vacuum cleaners, separation from his pet parent, being left completely alone and isolated, or travel.
 Even emotionally stable dogs can have problems with anxiety, but if experienced repeatedly, anxiety can develop into post-traumatic stress disorder (PTSD).
 Emotionally disturbing events that might lead to PTSD can include being attacked by another animal, being in a natural disaster, or witnessing violence to a close friend of any species.